droidian-sargo/device-page/docs/README.md

 - The default password is `1234`.

 ## Bugs
-- Encryption is broken and it will soft brick the device.
+- Encryption is not supported.
 - Mobile data needs an APN to be set up from Settings -> Mobile -> Acess Point Names.
 - Mobile data might stop working after making or recieving phone calls.
 Toggle Mobile Data from the settins off/on.
 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.